 How to Connect Tridion DX Unified Taxonomies in a Meaningful Way

-As companies move toward combining web and structured content delivery, we’re seeing more and more integration between content management systems like SDL Tridion Docs and SDL Tridion Sites.
+As companies move toward combining web and structured content delivery, we’re seeing more and more integration between content management systems like Tridion Docs and Tridion Sites.

-Part 1: Creating Custom Metadata Fields in SDL Tridion Docs
+Part 1: Creating Custom Metadata Fields in RWS Tridion Docs

 Before we get into the crux of creating taxonomy connections between Sites and Docs, our typical practice is to begin by creating custom metadata fields in the Docs CMS.
 These act as placeholders for values that will later be pulled in from Sites — a process which is fairly involved, especially for those who are new to Docs.

 Define new custom metadata.
-Carefully create a DBUT script to define new custom metadata field(s), as per the SDL documentation.
+Carefully create a DBUT script to define new custom metadata field(s), as per the RWS documentation.

 - DBUT and related files are typically located in a folder such as C:\Infoshare\App\Setup\DBUpgradeTool on the Docs CM server.